Regulators approve new bitcoin funds in move that could spur more investment in the digital currency

-U.S. regulators are soon expected to decide whether to approve the first bitcoin exchange-traded fund, a development that could thrust the once niche and nerdy corner of the internet even further into the financial mainstream.

-The regulatory greenlight has been anticipated for several months and the price of bitcoin has jumped about 70% since October.
+The regulatory greenlight has been anticipated for several months and the price of bitcoin has jumped about 70% since October as crypto investors speculated the broad use of bitcoin ETFs would drive up demand for the cryptocurrency.
+The price of etherium, the second-most popular cryptocurrency, has also risen on speculation that fund managers will create ETFs around it.

+Some analysts think that ETFs may help stabilize crypto prices by broadening their use and potential audience.
+But many remain concerned that broad use of crypto ETFs could put too much risk and volatility into Americans' retirement accounts.

+''The notorious price volatility of Bitcoin, as well as its fluctuating values against stablecoins and other cryptocurrencies, could expose mainstream investors to a less familiar spectrum of investment risks,'' said Yiannis Giokas, senior director of Moody's Analytics.

-In a twist perhaps appropriate for the unpredictable crypto industry, a fake tweet from the Securities and Exchange Commission's account on X Tuesday stated that trading of bitcoin ETFs had been approved.
+In a twist perhaps appropriate for the unpredictable crypto industry, a fake tweet from the Securities and Exchange Commission's account on X Tuesday stated that trading of bitcoin ETFs had been approved but the agency had not issued any approval.

 Here are some things to know about bitcoin ETFs.